getify/You-Dont-Know-JS/scope-closures/ch5.md

 There's a common misconception that TDZ means `let` and `const` do not hoist.
 I think this is an inaccurate, or at least misleading, claim.

-The actual difference is that `let` / `const` declarations do not automatically initialize, the way `var` does.
+The actual difference is that `let`/`const` declarations do not automatically initialize, the way `var` does.
 The *debate* then is if the auto-initialization is *part of* hoisting, or not?
-I think auto-registration of a variable at the top of the scope (i.e., what I call "hoisting") and auto-initialization (to `undefined`) are distinct operations and shouldn't be lumped together under the single term "hoisting".
+I think auto-registration of a variable at the top of the scope (i.e., what I call "hoisting") and auto-initialization (to `undefined`) are distinct operations and shouldn't be lumped together under the single term "hoisting."

 We've already seen `let` and `const` don't auto-initialize at the top of the scope.
 But let's prove that `let` and `const` *do* hoist (auto-register at the top of the scope), courtesy of our friend shadowing (see "Shadowing" in Chapter 3):